-Sitting on the land Stardust once occupied, Resorts World opened in June of 2021 to great fanfare.
+Sitting on the land that the legendary Stardust once occupied, Resorts World opened in June of 2021 to great fanfare.

-I thought it would be helpful to share some notable things to do at Resorts World and at nearby resorts.
+Given my knowledge of the resort, I thought it would be helpful to share some notable things to do both at Resorts World and nearby.

 Famous Foods Street Eats: There are food halls, then there’s this food hall.
 Famous Foods has 16 vendors serving up a wide-ranging assortment of cuisine that includes Texas BBQ, burgers, pho, ramen, sushi, fried chicken, treats, and so much more.